Frequently Asked Questions

 Can I share my review with companies who aren’t yet on the Geektastic platform?

 Of course.
 You’ll be investing 2 hours of your precious time completing one of our qualifying code challenges.
-We then spend £25 having one of our team of reviewers complete the review of your code.

 You can then share that review along side your CV (we provide you a link to the review in an email within 24hours of you submitting your solution), you can post it on your LinkedIn profile, Personal Website or create a QR code and tattoo it to your arm if you like.